sebas2464/T2_SmarlLab_uav_formations/README.md

      ```bash
      python3 main.py --n 3 --formation triangle
      ```
-     This will:
-     - Launch **1 leader drone** and **2 follower drones**.
-     - The drones will arm and take off to initial positions defined by the selected formation (e.g., `triangle`).
+     This launches one leader drone and two followers, arming them and taking off to positions based on the chosen formation.

 2. **Leader Movement:**
-   - The leader drone follows a predefined route specified in the `route` variable in `main.py`.
+   - The leader follows the route specified in the `route` variable in `main.py`.
-   - Each waypoint in the route includes GPS coordinates and altitude.
+   - The route consists of waypoints with GPS coordinates and altitude.

 3. **Follower Movement:**
-   - The follower drones maintain the selected formation while following the leader.
-   - Their GPS positions are dynamically adjusted to stay in formation as the leader moves through the waypoints.
+   - Followers adjust their positions dynamically to stay in formation as the leader moves.

 4. **Formations:**
-   - Formations determine the relative positions of the drones at all times.
+   - The formations define the relative positions of drones during the mission.
-   - Supported formations include:
+   - Available formations include:
      - `circle`
      - `triangle`
      - `square`